German media urge 'emergency' visas for Afghan journalists | DW | 15.08.2021

 "Employees who want to leave the country face persecution, arrest, torture and death.
 We, therefore, ask you to act quickly."

 Meanwhile, Germany, the US and several other countries have promised to resettle military translators and other helpers of the NATO mission in Afghanistan.
-However, the gesture has been criticized as too little.
+However, the gesture has been criticized as too little and too late.